 - Lay the foundation for successful careers in academic medicine.

 All Duke Internal Medicine residents are required to carry out scholarly activities.
-There are diverse opportunities, including case studies, literature reviews, teaching conferences, quality improvement, as well as research projects.
-Residents are strongly encouraged to directly become involved in clinical research, including patient-oriented research, basic laboratory-based investigation, as well as translational research projects.
+There are diverse opportunities, including case studies, literature reviews, teaching conferences, quality improvement projects, as well as research projects.
+Residents are strongly encouraged to directly become involved in mentored research and other scholarly pursuits, including patient-oriented research, basic laboratory-based investigation, as well as translational research projects.

 Research opportunities are available for all residents, including residents with a prior track record of research experience (eg. MD, PhD residents), as well as those residents who do not have prior research experience but who desire research training and experience during residency training.
 Learn more.